100 Notable alumni of

 -

 Gael García Bernal is a Mexican actor and filmmaker.
-He is known for his performances in the films Amores perros (2000), Y tu mamá también (2001), Bad Education (2004), The Motorcycle Diaries (2004), Babel (2006), Coco (2017), Old (2021), and Cassandro (2023).
-He has also played music conductor Rodrigo de Souza in the television drama series Mozart in the Jungle (2014–2018), and has starred in the Disney+ special Werewolf by Night (2022).
+He is known for his performances in the films Amores perros (2000), Y tu mamá también (2001), Bad Education (2004), The Motorcycle Diaries (2004), Babel (2006), Coco (2017), Old (2021), Cassandro (2023) and Magellan (2025).
+On television, he portrayed music conductor Rodrigo De Souza in the series Mozart in the Jungle (2014–2018), and starred as the titular character in the Disney+ special Werewolf by Night (2022).

 -